 Restricted for USDA- portion of fund balance that is restricted by USDA as a reserve requirement for loans.
-This amount represents 30% of the total amount of the Town's yearly loan payments.

 Committed Fund Balance- portion of fund balance that can only be used for specific purposes imposed by majority vote by quorum of Town of Fletcher's governing body (highest level of decision-making authority).
 The governing board can, by adoption of an ordinance prior to the end of the fiscal year, commit fund balance.
 Once adopted, the limitation imposed by the ordinance remains in place until a similar action is taken (the adoption of another ordinance) to remove or revise the limitation.